 Side Effects of Sodium Lauroyl Lactylate

-Unlike other surfactants known for irritating or stripping the skin (ahem, sodium lauryl sulfate) sodium lauroyl lactylate is known to be much gentler.
+Unlike other surfactants known for irritating or stripping the skin (looking at you, sodium lauryl sulfate) sodium lauroyl lactylate is known to be much gentler.
 "The EWG, or the Environmental Working Group, rates this ingredient as a very low-risk ingredient," Karhade explains.
 "It’s unlikely to cause any significant skin or other issues except in those with a specific allergy to it.
 In fact, it’s even in a product that I use daily on my 4-month-old baby’s skin."
 King adds that unless you have a known sensitivity to lactic acid, sodium lauroyl lactylate is generally safe, but even still, the amount of lactic acid in lactylate shouldn't be a concern.

 How to Use It

 Because sodium lauroyl lactylate is used more for enhancing a product's formula than it is used to benefit the skin, the use of the ingredient is highly dependent on the product at hand.
-Follow the manufacturer's instructions and always test a new product on a small area of skin first to see how your skin reacts before applying it more broadly.
+Follow the manufacturer's instructions and always patch test a new product on a small area of skin first to see how your skin reacts before applying it more broadly.

 The Best Products With Sodium Lauroyl Lactylate

 Got breakouts?
 This face wash for oily complexions is a Byrdie favorite not only for its cooling, refreshing feel on the skin but also for its ability to wash away oil, dirt, grime—you name it—without stripping away all the moisture.
-Grab a bottle of this creamy-slash-foamy cleanser with ingredients like Fuller Earth's clay, niacinamide, and zinc oxide to regulate oil production and calm inflammation.
+Grab a bottle of this creamy/foamy cleanser with ingredients like Fuller Earth's clay, niacinamide, and zinc oxide to regulate oil production and calm inflammation.

 African black soap is used for its exfoliating, moisturizing, and antibacterial benefits, and one of the best African black soaps out there (if you ask us) is this liquid formula by SheaMoisture.
 Thanks to additional ingredients like oats, vitamin E, aloe vera, and shea butter, this body wash helps to calm the skin as it cleanses and balances oil.